Inverse resonance problem on the line for perturbations of P\"oschl-Teller potentials: Pöschl-Teller potentials

-Note that the hypergeometric function $F(a,b,c;\zeta)$ are actually not define at complex number $c \in \{0,-1,-2,\dots\}$ (hence for $z \in \{-i,-2i,-3i,\dots\}$).
+Recall that the hypergeometric function $F(a,b,c;\zeta)$ are actually not defined at $c \in \{0,-1,-2,\dots\}$ (hence for $z \in \{-i,-2i,-3i,\dots\}$).
 These poles are created by the term $\Gamma(c)$ due to the presence of the Pochhammer coefficient $(c)_n$ at the denominator.
-To extend them to the whole complex plane, one can consider the normalised function
+To extend them to the whole complex plane, one can multiply the hypergeometric function by $1/\Gamma(c)$ and consider the analytic continuation of the function

-We refer to the monographs of Lebedev \cite{Lebedev} or Temme \cite{Temme} for further information on hypergeometric functions (see also the Appendix).
-Jost functions \eqref{Jost+} and \eqref{Jost-} are modify accordingly with this change:
+to the whole complex plane.
+Jost functions \eqref{Jost+} and \eqref{Jost-} are modified accordingly to this change: